aman043358sagar/Ktor-Note-App/README.md

 ## Built using (Backend)
 - [Kotlin 💙](https://kotlinlang.org/) - Official programming language for Android development.
 - [Ktor and Exposed](https://ktor.io/docs/interactive-website-add-persistence.html#queries) With exposed it is possible to access databases in two flavours: typesafe SQL wrapping DSL and lightweight Data Access Objects (DAO)
+- [PostgreSQL](https://www.postgresql.org/files/documentation/pdf/15/postgresql-15-A4.pdf) PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 insert             |  inserted PG Admin